faizancodes/COVID-19-X-Ray-Classification/README.md

 ![xray graphic](https://user-images.githubusercontent.com/43652410/83683191-fddb7080-a5b2-11ea-8957-16e59a7e03ea.jpg)

-Saliency maps can help us better understand the features in the x-rays and vizualize what areas of the image are of high importance.
+Saliency maps can help us better understand the features in the x-rays and visualize what areas of the image are of high importance.
 The areas of yellow gradient have the greatest influence on the model's prediction.

 ![x ray saliency map graphic](https://user-images.githubusercontent.com/43652410/83685956-72181300-a5b7-11ea-8573-4c244b230c9f.jpg)